 “O Lord, please be good to me even as I grieve.
 I am in distress.
 My eyes are wasted from grief, from crying, from being tired.
 My soul and body feel wasted.
 It seems like my entire life is gone, spent out in the death of my loved one and in the depth of my sorrows.
 I think of the years ahead and can only see more sorrow and sighing.

 “But I trust in you.
-Even though my feelings are churned up through distress and grief, I confess that you are my God, and my times are in your hand.
+Even though my feelings are churned up through distress and grief, I confess that you are my God, and my times are in your hand, including times of grief.
 Rescue me!
 I don’t want to forget my beloved or cut short my grief, but I ask that in the midst of this you would make your face shine on me, and save me in your steadfast love!

 “The Psalm says that ‘you heard the voice of my pleas for mercy when I cried to you for help.’
 I am grieving; I am sad and wasted and spent.
 Give me strength and courage and hope as I wait on you.”

 41. Prayer for Help in Time of Loss